-- a) Construction time period (mm/yy mm/yy): Approximately 12 months confirmed upon appointment of principal contractor - b) Is the development within the CAZ?
-(Y/N): No - c) Will the NRMM with net power between 37kW and 560kW meet the standards outlined above?
-(Y/N): TBC on appointment of principal contractor. - d) Please confirm that all relevant machinery will be registered on the NRMM Register, including the site name under which it has been registered: TBC on appointment of principal contractor. - e) Please confirm that an inventory of all NRMM will be kept on site and that all machinery will be regularly serviced and service logs kept on site for inspection: TBC on appointment of principal contractor. - f) Please confirm that records will be kept on site which details proof of emission limits, including legible photographs of individual engine plates for all equipment, and that this documentation will be made available to local authority officers as required: TBC or consistence of principal contractor.
+- a) Construction time period (mm/yy mm/yy): Approximately 18 months including strip-out, 52 weeks for the main contractor. - b) Is the development within the CAZ?
+(Y/N): Yes - c) Will the NRMM with net power between 37kW and 560kW meet the standards outlined above?
+(Y/N): TBC on appointment of principal contractor. - d) Please confirm that all relevant machinery will be registered on the NRMM Register, including the site name under which it has been registered: TBC on appointment of principal contractor. - e) Please confirm that an inventory of all NRMM will be kept on site and that all machinery will be regularly serviced and service logs kept on site for inspection: TBC on appointment of principal contractor. - f) Please confirm that records will be kept on site which details proof of emission limits, including legible photographs of individual engine plates for all equipment, and that this documentation will be made available to local authority officers as required: TBC on appointment of principal contractor.